 California’s FAIR Plan explained

-The California FAIR Plan Association provides basic home insurance to high-risk homeowners that cannot get insurance through a preferred provider.
+The California FAIR Plan Association provides basic fire insurance to high-risk homeowners that cannot get insurance through a preferred property insurer.
 The FAIR Plan is offered through a shared market where licensed insurance companies agree to share the risk of California homeowners who do not qualify for voluntary coverage.

 What California’s FAIR Plan covers

 A basic insurance policy from the California FAIR Plan only includes dwelling coverage for named perils, such as fire, lightning, internal explosion and smoke.
-However, homeowners have the option to purchase add-on coverages for more protection.
-Here are the coverage options available for a dwelling policy through the California FAIR Plan:
+However, homeowners have the option to purchase add-on coverages for more comprehensive protection.
+Here are the standard coverage options available for a dwelling policy through the California FAIR Plan:

-- Dwelling coverage: Dwelling insurance protects the physical structure of the home from covered perils.
+- Dwelling coverage: Dwelling coverage insurance protects the physical structure of your home from covered perils.
 The FAIR Plan does not cover the same perils as a standard home insurance policy, but instead would cover perils caused by lightning, fire, internal explosion and smoke.
-FAIR Plans cover the dwelling at actual cash value (ACV).
+FAIR Plans cover the dwelling at actual cash value (ACV) versus replacement cost value.

-- Other structures coverage: Other structures coverage protects detached structures like a garage, porch or fence.
+- Other structures coverage: Other structures coverage protects detached structures like a garage, porch, shed or fence.

 - Personal property coverage: Personal property coverage pays to replace personal belongings that are damaged in a covered peril, such as electronics, furniture and clothing.
 FAIR Plans cover personal property at ACV.

-- Fair rental value coverage: This coverage is available for rental properties, and covers lost income if the unit is unable to be lived in due to a covered damage.
+- Fair rental value coverage: This endorsement is available for rental properties and covers lost income if the unit is unable to be lived in due to damage sustained from a covered peril.

-- Dwelling replacement cost coverage: This add-on policy covers the dwelling at replacement cost value (RCV), which does not include depreciation.
+- Dwelling replacement cost coverage: This endorsement covers the dwelling at replacement cost value (RCV), which does not include depreciation.

-- Personal property replacement cost coverage: This policy covers personal belongings at RCV, which replaces items at their current replacement value with no depreciation factored in.
+- Personal property replacement cost coverage: This endorsement covers personal belongings at RCV, which replaces items at their current replacement value with no depreciation factored in.

-- Ordinance/law coverage: After a covered loss, this policy pays to make structural upgrades to a home so it meets residential building codes.
+- Ordinance/law coverage: After a covered loss, this endorsement pays to make structural upgrades to a home so it meets residential building codes.

-- Debris removal coverage: Debris removal coverage pays to clean up debris on the property after a storm.
+- Debris removal coverage: This endorsement pays to clean up debris on the property after a storm.

-- Inflation guard protection: This policy will automatically raise coverage limits based on inflation, without paying out-of-pocket for more coverage.
+- Inflation guard protection: This endorsement will automatically raise coverage limits based on inflation, without paying out-of-pocket for more coverage.

-- Plants, shrubs and trees coverage: Includes $250 for landscaping losses.
+- Plants, shrubs and trees coverage: This endorsement includes coverage for landscaping losses.

-- Outdoor radio and TV equipment, awnings and signs coverage: Covers outdoor equipment, signs and awnings from covered perils, with the exception of wind or hail storms.
+- Outdoor radio and TV equipment, awnings and signs coverage: This endorsement covers outdoor equipment, signs and awnings from covered perils, with the exception of wind or hail storms.

-- Improvements, alterations and additions coverage: This coverage is available for condo owners, and covers damage to improvements or alterations in the unit.
+- Improvements, alterations and additions coverage: This coverage is available for condo owners, and covers damage to improvements or alterations in your unit.

 - Earthquake insurance: FAIR Plan customers can purchase a separate earthquake insurance policy through the California Earthquake Authority (CEA).